Want to brew better coffee? Here are some helpful tips and ratios that will go a long way in helping your coffee game.

 Want to increase the acidity and fruit notes of a coffee?
 Then try going with a higher ratio, like 16.6.
 This is the highest ratio that we recommend, going further will eventually over extract the coffee and you will start tasting bitterness.

 We believe that a coffee tastes best right below that point where over extraction occurs.
 Starting with a new coffee, try your typical grind size and favorite brew method with a 16 or 16.6 ratio.
 If it tastes pretty good but you think you can get more, grind finer!
-This will increase the amount of particles the coffee beans are broken down to and expose more surface area to your water.
+This will increase the number of particles the coffee beans are broken down to and expose more surface area to your water.
 Plus it also will increase the amount of time it takes for all of the water to go through your coffee bed.
 Keep grinding finer till your results stop improving and your coffee tastes bitter, then change your grind setting one step back.
 This is probably where the sweet spot is for that coffee.

 Want to increase the strength of your coffee?
 Go with a ratio of 15.5 and do the steps from the paragraph above.
 Now you will have a high extraction with a high strength.
 We know that not all coffee will taste best at every extraction level, so make sure to find what you like best and what works best for your gear.